biopragmatics/oquat/docs/invalids/prefix/ncit.md

 ## `plana`: Planarian Anatomy and Schmidtea mediterranean Developmental Stage Ontology

-Identifiers for this prefix are given incorrectly correctly in `plana`.
+Identifiers for this prefix are given incorrectly in `plana`.
+See the [GitHub repository](https://github.com/obophenotype/planaria-ontology).

 | external_xref                 |   usages_count | usages                                                |
 |-------------------------------|----------------|-------------------------------------------------------|